weaigc/gradio-chatbot/API.md

  * url: A string, or an index number of [spaces.json](./src/spaces.json).
 Indicates the space URL to be docked, defaulting to the first item in [spaces.json](./src/spaces.json).
  * endpoint: Optional.
 Huggingface space domain name (this domain name must end with `hf.space`).
  * historySize: Optional.
 A number, indicating the maximum length of the conversation history.
 Default is `10`.
- * fnIndex: A number, indicating the function index of the Gradio model.
-Default is `0`.
+ * fnIndex: Optional.
+A number, indicating the function index of the Gradio model.
- * args: An array, indicating the function arguments of the Gradio model.
+ * args: Optional.
+An array, indicating the function arguments of the Gradio model.
 Default is an empty array.
- * inputIndex: A number, indicating the input argument index of the Gradio model.
-Default is `0`.
+ * inputIndex: Optional.
+A number, indicating the input argument index of the Gradio model.
- * parseHtml: A boolean value, indicating whether to convert the `html` output by the Gradio model to `markdown`.
+ * parseHtml: Optional.
+A boolean value, indicating whether to convert the `html` output by the Gradio model to `markdown`.
 Default is `true`.
- * session_hash: A string, indicating the unique identifier of the session.
+ * session_hash: Optional.
+A string, indicating the unique identifier of the session.
 Default is a randomly generated hash value.
- * hf_token: A string, indicating the API token of `Hugging Face`.
+ * hf_token: Optional.
+A string, indicating the API token of `Hugging Face`.
 Default is an empty string.

 > When `options` is a string, it means the `url` property.